open-policy-agent/gatekeeper/README.md

    * make sure your kubectl context is set to the desired installation cluster
    * run `make deploy`

+#### Deploying via Helm ####

+A basic Helm template exists in `hack/chart/gatekeeper-operator`.
+If you have Helm installed and Tiller initialized on your cluster you can deploy via `helm install hack/chart/gatekeeper-operator/`

 ### Uninstallation

 Before uninstalling Gatekeeper, be sure to clean up old `Constraints`, `ConstraintTemplates`, and